TinkerTools/tinker9/doc/manual/m/feat/potent.rst

    U = 2k(1+\cos\theta).

-The *LINEAR* angle type is a special case of the SHAPES-style Fourier potential function with 1-fold periodicity, which is referred to as *FOURIER* angle type in Tinker jargon and has the following form
+The *LINEAR* angle type is a special case of the SHAPES-style Fourier potential function [Allured1991]_ with 1-fold periodicity, which is referred to as the *FOURIER* angle type in Tinker jargon and has the following form

 .. math::